microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 ### Drag and drop

 You can use drag and drop to add folders to a workspace.
-Drag a folder to the File Explorer to add it to the workspace.
+Drag a folder to the File Explorer to add it to the current workspace.
 You can even select and drag multiple folders.

->**Note**: Dropping a folder into the editor region of VS Code will still open the folder in single folder mode.
+>**Note**: Dropping a single folder into the editor region of VS Code will still open the folder in single folder mode.
+If you drag and drop multiple folders into the editor region, a new multi-root workspace will be created.

 ### Multiple selection native file open dialogs